mondem0/roblox-codex-test/README.md

 * `StunPulse` &mdash; emits a tower-stunning shockwave while the enemy is still alive.
   * Accepts the same fields as `TowerStunOnDeath` (`Radius`, `Duration`, `PulseSound`, `Sound`, `EffectColor`, etc.) plus the trigger fields listed above.
 Towers caught inside the pulse freeze exactly like the Frost Warden’s death blast.

-The new Riftbreaker boss demonstrates both abilities:
+The new Riftbreaker boss demonstrates both abilities, including multiple warp and stun triggers:

 ```lua
 EnemyConfigs.Riftbreaker = {